deic-dk/pod_manifests/ubuntu_noble_claude.md

 To keep the code you work on across pod deletion/creation, run `claude` in `/home/claude/code`.

 When deleting a pod, your Claude session files "/home/claude/.claude*" will be copied to `claude-foldername.tar.gz` in your ScienceData home folder - where `foldername` is the name of the directory mounted from ScienceData.
-When firing up the image again, this archive, if present, will be copied over and you can continue  working where you stopped.
+This is also done by an hourly cronjob.
+When firing up the image again, this archive, if present, will be copied over and you can continue  working where you stopped with `claude continue`.

 By providing a public SSH key you can access your container via SSH.